ensdomains/ens/docs/userguide.rst

 Transferring a name
 -------------------

-You can transfer ownership of a name you control to someone else using `setOwner`:
+You can transfer ownership of a name you own in the ENS registry to someone else using `setOwner`:

 ::

     > ens.setOwner(namehash('somename.eth'), newOwner, {from: eth.accounts[0]});

+Note, however, that if the name was acquired through a registrar, such as through an auction described above, this will not transfer ownership of the locked bid!
+It will also not perform any administrative tasks that a registrar might want to do.

 Creating a subdomain
 --------------------